Marcus by Goldman Sachs is an online consumer banking division of New York-based Goldman Sachs Bank USA.

 Marcus’ High-Yield CDs are fixed-rate accounts with CD terms ranging from six months to six years.

-Marcus offers a No-Penalty CD that comes with the ability to withdraw your full balance if you need it with no early withdrawal penalty.
+Marcus offers a No-Penalty CD with the ability to withdraw your entire balance if you need it, and you won’t pay an early withdrawal penalty.

 You won’t have access to the funds for the first seven days after account opening, but after that, it’s yours to move around.

-The trade-off here is that the APY is slightly lower than the standard High-Yield CD option, however, it’s still competitive — take a look:
+The trade-off is that the APY is lower than the standard high-yield CD unless you choose the 13-month no-penalty CD with a competitive APY.

-Goldman Sachs is one of the most well-known financial institutions in the world when it comes to investing, so it’s no surprise that Marcus comes with several options for personal investment accounts.
+Goldman Sachs is one of the most well-known financial institutions in the world when it comes to investing, so it’s no surprise that Marcus has several options for personal investment accounts.

 Marcus investment accounts allow you to customize your investment timeline and the level of risk that you want to take.